 What's on this page:

-Under the Certification of Professionals By-law PDF file (120 KB), the City can issue a building permit on the certification of a recognized registered professional architect or engineer.
+Under the Certification of Professionals By-law PDF file (120 KB), we can issue a building permit on the certification of a recognized registered professional architect or engineer.

 New electronic applications

 Our new electronic applications allows you to submit permit applications electronically and perform other functions digitally.
 Currently, some permits can be submitted online and may include the payment of fees.
 We’re working on adding more permits online over time.
 Please refer to your specific permit's steps for more information.